Thomas Roberts (bishop): Early life

 Thomas was born on 7 March 1893 in Le Havre, France, to Clara Louise Roberts and William d'Esterre Roberts, who were cousins.
 Thomas was the second son and seventh child of eventually nine children.
 His father was from an Irish Protestant family of French Huguenot extraction.
 Before Thomas was born, the family had lived in Liverpool, England, then in the West Indies, where William did consular assistance before retiring in ill-health.
 The family then settled in Le Havre where William became an export merchant.
 The family moved to Arcachon and Thomas went to the College of St Elme, a Dominican boarding school.
 The school had a nautical bias which had a lasting influence on Thomas's thought processes.
-In 1900 his father became a Roman Catholic.
+In 1900 his father became a Catholic.

 In 1901 his father died and the family moved back to Liverpool, where Thomas went to Parkfield School, a non-Catholic private school.
 However, by 1908 he was considering the Catholic priesthood and asked to be transferred to St Francis Xavier's College a Jesuit school.
 On 7 September 1909, he entered the Jesuit noviciate at Manresa House, Roehampton.
 He studied philosophy at Stonyhurst St Mary's Hall.
 In 1916 he was sent to Preston Catholic College for teaching practice.
 In 1922 he went to St Beuno's College, St Asaph, N Wales where he studied theology.
 He was ordained there on 20 September 1925, aged 32.

 After ordination, Roberts had spells teaching back at Preston College, then at Beaumont College, Old Windsor, Berkshire, where he set up a branch of the Catholic Evidence Guild, with 33 speakers at pitches in four dioceses.
 His tertianship was at Paray-le-Monial in the Saône-et-Loire department, followed by another six years, 1929-1935, teaching at Preston College.
 In early 1935 he became the youngest Jesuit rector in the country when he was appointed rector of St Francis Xavier's, Liverpool.
 St Francis Xavier's was one of the largest parishes in England, in an inner-city area, with high unemployment and clashes between Catholics from Southern Ireland and Protestants from Northern Ireland.

 On 3 August 1937 he learned he had been named Archbishop of Bombay when a journalist from the Liverpool Post asked him for a comment on his appointment.
 Years later, in retirement, he insisted his appointment had resulted from a bureaucratic blunder on the part of a Vatican official.